 1. In this, all the logics which are related to a business are divided into simple panels for better understanding

 2. It cannot stand equal to a stateless server due to obvious reasons.
 Actually, it acts opposite to the same and always make sure of functionality.

-3. The Asymmetric clustering in the architecture cannot be considered similar so the stateless server.
+3. The Asymmetric clustering in the architecture cannot be considered similar to the stateless server.
 In fact, it is totally opposite to the same.
 Generally in the stateless server, the applications are frequently repeated.
-This can sometime help in boosting the efficiency.
+This can sometimes help in boosting efficiency.

 4. All the nodes show outcomes due to cluster implantation through the cache which is local in most of the cases.
-Actually, this also contribute in making sure of efficiency under every situation.
+Actually, this also contributes to making sure of efficiency under every situation.